Helping a global organization develop a roadmap for a digital workplace that would transform its knowledge sharing and learning systems.

 “Ideal State has contributed greatly to CRS’ efforts to develop a Knowledge Management strategy to guide our efforts to empower our colleagues around the world to achieve excellence through accelerated knowledge exchange, collaboration, innovation, and social learning.
 Ideal State’s depth of expertise and collaborative approach - combined with their first-hand understanding of the particular operating reality for organizations like CRS - provided us with a roadmap to a new way of working that will drive important change in our organization.”

 Annemarie Reilly Executive Vice President, Strategy and Organizational Development Catholic Relief Services

 Given the complex nature of CRS's work, we first set out to understand the organization’s current digital workplace structure, core business processes, and how data, information and knowledge were being generated, managed and used across multiple systems and countries.
 This involved meeting with more than 50 global leaders and staff.
 During these discussions, we probed into the current state of CRS's systems, organizational strategies, plans for the future, and perceived limitations and challenges.
 From this initial research a picture of the organization began to form that informed the next stage of our discovery.

 Taking It Global

 While these great conversations were taking place with people around the globe, we engaged deeply with CRS's already established Knowledge Management Community of Practice.
 This community was comprised of people from across the organization who were deeply committed to progressing the agency toward a more thoughtful, integrated approach to solving its KM and learning challenges.
 Using this group as a sounding board, we gathered their feedback and recommendations on our discovery findings and conducted a design thinking exercise to envision solutions to the most urgent needs.
-Finally, we launched a survey among a representative sample of organization staff to gather information and suggestions on a broad range of factors in the areas of people, processes
+Finally, we launched a survey among a representative sample of organization staff to gather information and suggestions on a broad range of factors in the areas of people, processes and technology.

 Making the Case for Change